gvwilson/thirdbit/src/fiction/iffy/index.md

 After one more hug from Aunt Naggie,
 Iffy went and sat on the thwart at the *Guinevere*'s stern and let gray thoughts chase each other aimlessly in her head.
-She half-hoped that Wales would sit beside her so that she could be curt to him.
+She half-hoped that Wales would sit beside her so that she could ignore him.
 Instead,
-he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
+he disappeared into his cabin
+without answering Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
 *Wait 'til you find out about the other ones,* Iffy thought dully.